Blog Home > What is the best way to recycle printers and copiers?

 Printer recycling is an essential component of responsible electronic waste management.
 By recycling printers and other electronic devices, we can conserve resources, reduce waste, and minimize environmental impact for a more sustainable future.

 Rather than throwing old printers away, consider recycling them.
 Several recycling programs and alternative methods are available for e-waste disposal, including used printers.
 BDS can replace your printer after it has been recycled; we offer various printers and copiers to fit your budget and workplace needs.
-BDS offers office recycling solutions in Massachusetts, Rhode Island, Connecticut, New Hampshire, and many other areas in New England.
-Contact us for more information.
+BDS offers office recycling solutions in Massachusetts, Rhode Island, Connecticut, New Hampshire, and many other areas in New England and Florida.

 BDS Author Logo